 While these “things to avoid” may seem comical to some, I’ve worked for a few agents and production companies and have seen these sorts of letters and worse.

 I read a piece of advice years ago about how to be treated like a professional when you haven’t actually sold or optioned anything.
-It went something like this: “if you act professional you’ll be treated like a professional.”
+It went something like this: “if you act like a professional you will be treated professionally.”
 It’s really that simple.

 There are many small details to the query letter which I’ve written about in other posts.
-Check out the query letters tag which can be found here http://www.sellingyourscreenplay.com/tag/query-letters/ for more details about writing a professional query letter.
+Check out the query letters tag on my blog for all sorts of additional information that can help you write a winning query letter: Screenplay Query Letters.

 Nice writing style.
 Looking forward to reading more from you.